New Rebounder Comparison Results

 Many people before didn't know which one to get but not that people know what each can do, its possible to give one or the other a try.
 I offer 30 days to try any rebounder I carry.
 I do not charge a restocking fee like most other companies charge as I always have someone waiting to get a demo model.
 Anyone is welcome to even buy both and keep the one you like.
 The next person will pay the shipping back.
 I have been letting people try different rebounders for years and has been working great.
 I wish more people would do this.
 It seems that everyone is pushing their brand as the best.
 When I ask them if they have tried the others on the market they say they haven't.
 And if they do, they often say to a customer that they don't like it.
 Honestly, it doesn't matter to me if someone else didn't like it.
 Not everyone likes the same rebounder.
 Everyone has a different weight.
 Not everyone has good knees or back.
 It just makes me sick and want to argue with someone when they trash talk other brands.

 Most gyms carry the Urban Rebounder and it is under 100 bucks.
 Everyone coming out of the Urban Rebounding class tells me how great it is.
 But I don't ever hear of anyone saying they did the Health Bounce on it and telling me how much they love it.
 Its great for jogging but for lymphatic drainage bouncing, thats another story.
 I would only sell the Urban to someone if I knew they had no knee or ankle issues and not using it for the Health Bounce.

 Below I have a video where I take both rebounders to the park and let people rate each one.
 Everyone likes a different one.
-Even though I like the 2014 Cellerciser as my favorite, you don't see me telling everyone to get that one and that all others are bad.
+Even though I like the new Cellerciser as my favorite, you don't see me telling everyone to get that one and that all others are bad.